chicagopcdc/docs.pedscommons.org/README.md

 - source env/bin/activate
 - `mkdocs serve` to run it locally

-# Release Process
+# Dev Process
+1. Create your feature branch out of dev
+2. Make the necessary changes
+3. Test locally with `mkdocs serve` and/or `mkdocs build`
-1. Once the `dev` branch has reached the expected state make a PR to `main`
+4. Once satified with the changes submit a PR to the `dev` branch

-2.
+# Github Action Setting setup
 ## Email Notifications
 Document update emails default to lgraglia@bsd.uchicago.edu Instructions to change email address: